grimwm/py-dictobj/README.md

 py-dictobj
 ==========

-A set of Python dictionary objects where keys can be access as class attributes. these classes have all the functionality of a normal Python dictionary, except in the case of the DictionaryObject, which is itself immutable.
+A set of Python dictionary objects where keys can be access as instnace attributes.
+These classes have all the functionality of a normal Python dictionary, except in the case of the DictionaryObject, which is itself immutable.
 In addition, these classes also have the added feature of being able to lookup values by using keys as attributes.